 Republican or the Silent Treatment

 I don’t want this to sound one-sided.
 During our 13 years in Lakeway, we did meet some wonderful, intelligent people who remain friends, and, yes, some are Republicans.
-However, many of those who were members of the formerly civil Republican Party are just as disappointed as we are that the dominant tenor of their party has become downright fascist.
+However, many of those who are members of the formerly civil Republican Party are as disappointed as we are that the dominant tenor of their party has become downright fascist.

 And I got caught in its grip.
 One time at a dinner-speaker event, I made the mistake of asking an elderly red-head across our table if I had met her at a Lake Travis Democrats meeting, where I had attended a candidates' forum that featured ALL candidates from both parties.
 She glared disparagingly, stopped speaking to me, and, years later, when it was her turn to host a book club where I was to speak about my novel To Leave a Memory, she refused to host the meeting.